 The Precinct also has examples of several different building methods including pisé, wood slab, stone and corrugated iron clad balloon frame.
 Whilst the rarity of these methods could be argued, the intactness of the examples in the Precinct are quite poor; most of the buildings exist as ruins.
 Poor intactness does not necessarily preclude inclusion under this criterion, but there are intact examples of all of these building styles that provide a better example.
-For this reason, the building practises represented in the Precinct are not considered to meet the threshold for this criterion.
+For this reason, the building practises represented in the Precinct are not considered to meet the threshold for this criterion, however the place is still considered to meet the criterion for the reasons acknowledged in the preceding statements.